-At the dinner were my producer Bob Salerno and his wife Tina, my wife Jane and Steve Buscemi and his wife Jo.
+At the restaurant were my producer Bob Salerno and his wife Tina, my wife Jane and Steve Buscemi and his wife Jo.
 Callie and Kevin stayed to watch the film.
 Still no funny story yet.

 After dinner we headed back down to the theater to do a Q&A. Just as I was about to walk in front of the audience Salerno whispered to me, “Someone said Michael Pitt is in the audience.”
 I went out, introduced the cast then looked up and said, “I just heard a rumor that Michael Pitt is here.
 Is that true?”

 A moment later Michael stood up and joined us on stage to a surge of applause from the crowd.
 I embraced him.

-—BLOG ABORTED! –TECHNICAL AND MENTAL INCOMPATIBILITY–
+--BLOG ABORTED! --TECHNICAL AND MENTAL INCOMPATIBILITY--